Vexvain/Eye-of-Argus/README.md

 * Easy to use :weary:
 * Can be installed on any free web hosting service :weary:
 * Database driven :weary:
-* Only requires a browser :weary: :zany_face:
+* Only requires a browser :weary:

 # Requirements
 * PHP 5.6+